-To characterize long-term (~5-10 year) elevation change over the PIG ice shelf during and after the period of rapid grounding-370 line retreat, we computed interannual per-pixel trends for the 2003-2010 and 2010-2015 periods.
-These trends were determined using a linear fit to surface elevation for each grid cell with 3 or more observations, with >6 valid samples available for most cells.
+To characterize long-term ($\sim 5-10$ year) elevation change over the PIG ice shelf during and after the period of rapid grounding-line retreat, we computed interannual per-pixel trends for the 2003-2010 and 2010-2015 periods.
+These trends were determined using a linear fit to surface elevation for each grid cell with three or more observations, with more than six valid samples available for most cells.
 No smoothness constraint was imposed - all fits were computed independently, although adjacent elevation values are highly correlated.